byu-oit/tfvm/README.md

 ## FAQ
 **Q:** Why use this app instead of one of the other terrform version managers you can find?

-**A:** It is the simplest to use for Windows.
+**A:** It is the simplest to use for Windows and is fully cross-compatible.
 Most don't support windows, and those that do are unintuitive.
 This one is simple and works, especially for beginners to terraform.

 **Q:** I'm getting this error when running tfvm in powershell: `File C:\Program Files\nodejs\tfvm.ps1 cannot be loaded because running scripts is disabled on this system.`